nextgis/docs_ngweb/source/general.rst

 * Creation of raster and vector layers and data upload for them using web interface.
 * Creation of :term:`WMS` layers and connection to existing services.
 * Creation of :term:`PostGIS` layers and connection to layers in external databases.
-* A set of standard basemaps: OpenStreetMap, Google, Bing and others from `QuickMapServices <https://qms.nextgis.com/>`_.
+* A set of standard basemaps: OpenStreetMap and others from `QuickMapServices <https://qms.nextgis.com/>`_.
 * WFS service.
 * WMS service.
 * Dictionary (with extension).